ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

    PREDEF_GRID_NAME="RRFS_CONUS_25km"
    QUILTING="TRUE"

-Due to the limited number of processors on Mac OS systems, users must configure the domain decomposition defaults (usually, there are only 8 CPUs in M1-family chips and 4 CPUs for x86_64).
+Due to the limited number of processors on MacOS systems, users must also configure the domain decomposition defaults (usually, there are only 8 CPUs in M1-family chips and 4 CPUs for x86_64).

 For :ref:`Option 1 <MacDetails>`, add the following information to ``config.sh``: